Developer: Hot-B Publisher: Sage’s Creation Released: 1990 Genre: Shooter

 For as much as we craved arcade perfection back in the day it was still pretty interesting to see what changes would be made whenever a game was ported from the arcade.
 Most arcade ports to the 2600 were absolute disasters; anyone who had the misfortune of playing the Atari version of Pac-Man can attest.
 The 8 and 16-bit eras brought an end to such atrocities for the most part as the technology was capable of pumping out respectable approximations of big money coin ops.
 In some cases the games turned out even better with Insector-X being one such instance.

-This Sega version isn’t so much a port as it is a pretty major re-imagining.
+This Sega version is not so much a port as it is a pretty major re-imagining.
 In the arcade Insector-X was a cute-em-up like Parodius.
 The cute character and enemy designs were at odds with the semi realistic backdrops, almost as if the designers couldn’t decide on the artistic direction.
 For its home debut the game has been given a visual makeover with a more realistic tone that depicts the threat of the robot insect army more appropriately.
 It was kind of silly to have these large end level bosses that were supposedly menacing but had the goofiest facial expressions.

 Aside from the sprites the backgrounds have been given the same attention but they did not need it.
 Though this was an early Genesis title the levels are full of detail if a bit flat.
 The many layers of parallax scrolling that would later categorize many Sega shooters had not become en vogue yet but even taking that into consideration the game feels empty without it.
 It has the look of many Turbo Grafx games; that is not a slight.
 You also can’t fault the game for this; the arcade game was also missing scrolling.
 They at least cover a nice range of environments throughout its five levels, from Egyptian pyramids to a forest, a ruined city and eventually the insectoid stronghold.